andreamazza89/CV/README.md

 [skills](#skills) | [projects](#projects) | [community](#community) | [experience](#experience) | [education](#education) | [interests](#interests)

 I am **curious** about most things.
 This drives me to learn more everyday and deepen my understanding of what I already know.
 I have come to appreciate and actively seek **feedback** as this helps me improve faster, both as a person and a developer.
-I am allergic to any code that _is not_ well crafted, clean, clearly named, modular and **simple**.
+I have an aversion to any code that _is not_ well crafted, clean, clearly named, modular and **simple**.
 If I work on a codebase with any of these attributes, I do my best to leave it in a better state than I found it.

 **Passion** is what drives me.
 I have moved away from a successful career in high-end residential home automation to pursue my passion for software development.
 There is nothing I like more than a challenge and the immense satisfaction of solving a problem.